dubielt1/Ubuntu-clean-install-essentials/README.md

 * nodejs-npm
 * ruby-rails
 * python-django
+* Angular
+* Yeoman
 * vmware
 * vim
 * mysql

 Eclipse, golang, and many IDE's such as RubyMine, Pycharm, Webstorm and other intelliJ products are easy to install utilizing the new ubuntu-make command line tool.